 Since 1905, The Santa Claus Parade has taken over the streets of downtown Toronto each year in November.
-Eaton’s department store, once one of Canada’s most successful national retail companies, started the yearly tradition.
+Once one of Canada’s most successful national retail companies, Eaton’s department store started the yearly tradition.

 The Early Years of the Eaton’s Santa Claus Parade

 Every year following, the parade became larger and more elaborate.
 In the 1910s, mounted police, bands and cadets opened the parade.
 Children gazed with wonder at floats with nursery rhyme characters like Cinderella, Humpty Dumpty, Mother Goose and The Old Woman Who Lived in a Shoe.
-Santa in his snow-clad chariot was drawn by steeds.
-His Outriders rode white horses and were dressed in red and green with tinsel plumes on their helmets.
-Some kids climbed trees and telegraph poles to get the first glimpse of St Nick while others followed behind Santa waving red felt pennants that were given to them at Queen’s Park.
-The parade travelled through downtown even making a stop at Massey Hall, before winding its way to end at Eaton’s store.
+Steeds drew Santa in his snow-clad chariot.
+His Outriders, who rode white horses, were dressed in red and green with tinsel plumes on their helmets.
+Some kids climbed trees and telegraph poles to get the first glimpse of St Nick while others followed behind Santa, waving red felt pennants given to them at Queen’s Park.
+The parade travelled through downtown, even making a stop at Massey Hall, before winding its way to end at Eaton’s store.

 The 1920s & 1930s

 During the Great Depression years, Eaton’s Santa Claus Parade was a day of celebration for Torontonians.
 In 1932, radio station CFRB (today’s Newstalk 1010) began programming that tracked Santa from the North Pole to Toronto.
 When Parade Day finally arrived, whether you were one or ninety-one, the thousands upon thousands that lined the streets were beyond excited.